alexanderdean/arduino-temp-tracker/README.md

 * <<Something about SnowPlow library>>
 * A running SnowPlow collector

-We recommend setting up the SnowPlow CloudFront Collector as it is the simplest collector.
-There is a guide to setting this up on the SnowPlow wiki: [Setting up the Cloudfront collector] [cf-collector-setup].
+If you are not already running SnowPlow, we recommend setting up the SnowPlow CloudFront Collector, which is the simplest collector.
+There is a setup guide here: [Setting up the Cloudfront collector] [cf-collector-setup].

 ## 2. Making